 Disciplinary and dismissal procedures.
 When difficult situations with employees arise, we can assist with disciplinary, ill-health, grievance and capability investigations, and advise on correct dismissal procedures and redundancy processes.
 If necessary, we represent employers through ACAS conciliation and proceedings before Employment Tribunals and Courts.

 Drafting and negotiating Settlement Agreements.
 Negotiating director’s service agreements is a specific requirement and covers all the required areas of an employment contract for a key board member.
 It is imperative that this agreement is well drafted and water tight.

 Business re-organisation, TUPE, mergers, and acquisitions.
 Business re-organisation often means a change of employees, whether it is through a merger, acquisition or business reorganisation.
-We can advise on how to manage this change with the right procedures and documentation.
+We advise on how to manage this change with the right procedures and documentation.

 Covenants, competition, and restraint of trade.
 Protecting a company’s 'know how' and goodwill is vital to it's success.
 Covenants preventing former employees from contravening confidentiality are valid and enforceable and are critically important.